aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/pages/aiohttp_quick_start.rst

     create-aio-app my_project

-or if u wanna use manual mode, enter only command below
+If you want to use interactive mode enter the next command:

 .. code-block:: bash

     create-aio-app

-After that it will create new directory `my_project`.
+This will create a new directory called `my_project`.

 .. code-block:: bash